 Front load your meals with the good stuff.
 Every single meal including breakfast will be improved if you start it off with some greens.
 Aim for half the plate.

 Some easy ways to make this happen – if you eat eggs saute some kale or broccoli as an accompaniment, if you eat oatmeal pulse some cauliflower in your food processor and add it to the mix, if you enjoy an AM smoothie add kale, spinach or even lightly steamed frozen zucchini – it creates a thicker texture without adjusting flavor!

-Tip #5 – If you have bigger goals around your body, go easy on yourself.
-It’s easy to fall into a perfectionist mindset around food – dancers especially tend to do this.
-If you’re in a habit of denying yourself then going overboard do your best to get to the root of that habit.
+If you have bigger goals around your body, go easy on yourself.
+It’s easy to fall into a perfectionist mindset around food; dancers especially tend to do this.
+If you’re in the habit of denying yourself then going overboard do your best to get to the root of that habit.

 Join The Whole Dancer email list and grab

 The Whole Dancer Guide to Become an Expert on Your Body: